 It’s inherently inaccessible, unpleasant to read, and cumbersome to navigate online.

-Still, some are quick to point out that PDFs aren’t the one to blame.
+Still, some are quick to point out that PDFs aren’t to blame.
 “Nielsen is right about one thing: People often use PDF when they ideally would use HTML,” says Duff Johnson, CEO of the PDF Association, to Motherboard.
 “That’s not really a problem with the PDF format, merely a testament to the ease of creating PDF and its reliability in contrast to available alternatives.”

 So, what’s the solution to handling awkward PDFs?
-If it can’t be converted and profs insist on them, then these files should have an HTML gateway page at the very least.
+If they can’t be converted and profs insist on them, then these files should have an HTML gateway page at the very least.
 This would summarize the key points and give users the option to download the file instead.
 BRB, let me just slip this article into my teachers’ pigeon boxes now.